truetoatlanta/math4640-project/final.md

 $$x_{k+1} = g(x_k)$$
 with initial guess $x_0$.

-An example workthrough of fixed-point iteration method using the functions above is as followed:
+An example work through of fixed-point iteration method using the functions above is as followed:
 $$f(x)= x^2-3x-4$$
 $$g(x)= \frac{4}{x-3}$$
 $$x_0 = 2$$